 Maybe your why is in the form of a black dress that you’re just dying to wear to the next post-COVID event to demonstrate just how dedicated you’ve become to your goals.

-Whatever your why may be, make it a good one.
-It has to be powerful enough to get you going to start with, and then keep you motivated in the long-term, day in and day out.
+Whatever your why might be, make it a good one.
+It has to be powerful enough to get you going to start with, and then keep you motivated in the present day, long-term and day, day out.

 Shift your Mindset

 Getting started and then staying dedicated is almost completely a mental game.
 You manifest your destiny and your surroundings whether you realise it or not.
 So, if you go into something with the expectation that you will fail, then you will likely fail.
 Do you know someone who always seems to be “trying” the latest diet fad, and yet never seems to see much success?
 That’s because the word “try”, in and of itself, is temporary.
 It’s excusatory.
 It fully offers room for failure right from the jump.

 On the contrary, have you ever spoken to someone who gave a goal “their all”?
 How different did that success look?
 Exactly!

 If you put positive vibes out into the universe, it’s as if the universe has no choice but to deliver this desired outcome back to you.
 Use that concept to your advantage.
 Have faith that you will succeed, and you will succeed.